brianhannigan/systems-engineer-field-guide/docs/scenarios/terraform-drift-detected.md

-﻿# Scenario â€” Terraform Drift Detected
+﻿# Scenario Terraform Drift Detected

 ## Problem
 The deployed infrastructure no longer matches the Terraform configuration or state.